-Adding even more value to these report pages, we also provide local buoy obs as well as LOLA surf heights/winds for additional guidance.
+Adding even more value to these report pages, we also provide local buoy obs as well as LOTUS surf heights/winds for additional guidance.
 Everything one needs to make the call in a single place, a pretty ideal product for surfers.
-However, it's important to keep in mind; if you notice a difference between our reports/short term forecasts and LOLA, the human produced products always supersede the models.
+However, it's important to keep in mind; if you notice a difference between our reports/short term forecasts and LOTUS, the human produced products always supersede the models.

 As with everything surf report and forecast related on Surfline, we rely on user feedback to make them as accurate and valuable as possible.
 Feel free to Submit a request and select Forecasting Accuracy with any questions/concerns.